-One of the biggest threats we have facing us today is earthquakes.
-It isn’t just the “Big One” in California either.
+One of the biggest threats we face today is earthquakes.
+It isn’t just the “Big One” in California, either.
 Earthquakes can hit anywhere, even outside of fault zones.

 Despite the risk, few people know how to survive and prepare for an earthquake.

 Surviving an Earthquake Top Tips

-A lot of the earthquake survival steps are the same for other natural disaster types.
-So, by taking steps to prep for earthquakes, you’ll increase your overall disaster preparedness.
+Many earthquake survival steps are the same for other natural disaster types.
+So, you’ll increase your overall disaster preparedness by taking steps to prep for earthquakes.

 These are the most important things you need to know to survive a quake:

 - Preparedness Matters: The more you prepare, the more likely you will come out alive and uninjured.
 You’ll also have a less stressful time during the aftermath.

 - Know-How to Shut Off Utilities: Gas leaks, electrical fires, and burst pipes are common after earthquakes.
 Shutting off utilities quickly after the quake will prevent/contain these problems.

 - Identify Safe Places: You might not be able to get to your designated safe place when a quake occurs.
 Practice situational awareness and learn to identify safe areas wherever you happen to be.

 - Drop, Cover, and Hold On: Make sure your kids know to do this and have practiced it in drills.